tmenguy/ha-solcast-solar/README.md

 Three solar PV generation estimates are produced by Solcast for every half hour period of all days available.
 - 'central' or 50% or most likely to occur PV forecast is exposed as the `forecast` by the integration.
-- '10%' or 1 in 10 'worst case' PV forecast assuming more cloud coverage, and is exposed as `forecast10`.
+- '10%' or 1 in 10 'worst case' PV forecast assuming more cloud coverage and is exposed as `forecast10`.
-- '90%' or 1 in 10 'best case' PV forecast assuming less cloud coverage, and is exposed as `forecast90`.
+- '90%' or 1 in 10 'best case' PV forecast assuming less cloud coverage and is exposed as `forecast90`.

-The detail of these different forecast estimates can be found in sensor attributes, which contain both 30 minute daily intervals, and calculated hourly invervals across the day.
+The detail of these different forecast estimates can be found in sensor attributes, which contain both 30-minute daily intervals, and calculated hourly intervals across the day.
 Separate attributes sum the available estimates.

 ## Solcast requirements